LucCADORET/crypto-data-fetcher/README.md

 Crypto data fetcher is a simple wrapper of the [Cryptowatch REST API](https://cryptowat.ch/docs/api) OHLCV endpoint, providing useful features such as:

-- Registering fetched data in a hdf5 file
+- Recording fetched data in a hdf5 file
 - Querying only missing data (according to existing h5 records)

 I personally use this to on my Raspi to get minutely data of the Kraken OHLCV on the BTC/EUR pair, as I couldn't find any free dataset available.
 You can setup a cron job to poll the data.
-Fetched data is limited to an history of **6000** ticks, for any period of time (about 4 days ago for 1m data), so keep that in mind when you're setting up your polling period.
+Fetched data is limited by Cryptowatch to an history of **6000** ticks, for any period of time (about 4 days ago for 1m data), so keep that in mind when you're setting up your polling period.

 ## Usage